y0shK/y0shK/README.md

-### Hi there, I'm Yash Karandikar :grinning:
+### Hi there, I'm Yash Karandikar
 ---
-🔭 I’m currently working on a project to analyze online doctors' reviews to extract features of patient care that are most important to reviewers \
+🔭 I'm currently working on learning React \
-🌱 I’m taking Natural Language Processing \
+🌱 I enjoyed taking Natural Language Processing \
 ⚡ Fun fact: My favorite concept to teach in Intro to Comp Sci is the idea of object-oriented programming

 ### My stats